Life Sciences Building Auditorium

 Annual Speaker Series

 The Alliance of Women Philanthropists Speaker Series was created to engage the LMU community (students, faculty, staff, alumni and parents) in discussions about timely and important societal issues.
+The Speaker Series is open to the public.

 The annual event is held in March during Women's History Month.